 Belle, the sweet and the devil, we went through a few challenges together.
-We took part on one of the last Kamloops Cattle drives, Bell and me, and Princes was there as well.
+We took part in one of the last Kamloops Cattle drives, Bell and me, and Princes were there as well.
 This is a story for another blog.

 Registered Quarter horse mare with a little attitude, but knows the Parelli games.
 Jacky was with me for eight years and most of the experience horse people visiting my ranch loved her.
 Jacky went to a great new home in Lumby and is with experienced horse people.
 I’m not worried about her at all, she is a lucky mare.

 Diamond was the last horse I bought during a horse auction.
 She was a strong, good-natured mare and Smoky was her best buddy while she was at my ranch.

 Oh yes, once again she had to carry a very heavy person up the mountain when she decided she needed a mouthful of fresh grass and the rider flew over her head to the ground.
 Fortunately, the rider was okay and his wife riding with us just laughed.
 Another time, just after leaving the ranch, she took a shortcut through the bush and went home again.
 Still, Diamond was another one of my miracle horses.
 I found a place for her and Smoky in a neighbouring town, but Diamond was moved from there to a new place.
 My Farrier still trimmed her feet last year and according to him, she had a good new home.

 Smokey, my only gelding I bought together with Starling from a neighbour in the area.
 He was a slow walker and had mostly beginner riders on him.
 That’s probably the reason why he got sour after a while.
 A farmer down the road offered to take him, and I walked him to his new home.
 I used to see him on the way into town.
 Smoky was gone for not quite a year, and one spring morning he was back in my field.
 Not sure what happened!